 In Step 3, select a User Attribute.

 The attribute will be used to map users from your existing SAML user list to SAP Analytics Cloud.
-The user attribute you select must match the NameID used in your custom SAML assertion:<Your Unique Identifier> may be a user ID or email.
+The user attribute you select must match the NameID used in your custom SAML assertion:

-- Custom SAML User Mapping: If <Your Unique
+- Custom SAML User Mapping: If NameID maps to a custom value.

 (Optional) Enable Dynamic User Creation.